fk2305/Hospital-API/README.md

 You will need a code editor and mongoDB setup on your computer.
 We will use postman to check the api is working or not,So download postman on your computer.

-1.Now use this **http://localhost:5000/api/v1/doctors/register** route to register doctor in API and add the info as shown in image
+1.Now use this **http://localhost:5000/api/v1/doctors/register** route to register doctor in API and add the info.

-2.Use this **http://localhost:5000/api/v1/doctors/login** to login as a doctor and add info as shown in image
+2.Use this **http://localhost:5000/api/v1/doctors/login** to login as a doctor and add info.

-3.Use this **http://localhost:5000/api/v1/patients/register** and add the token in authorization area which is recieved in second point
+3.Use this **http://localhost:5000/api/v1/patients/register** and add the token in authorization area which is recieved in second point.

 4. Use this **http://localhost:5000/api/v1/patients/62c31cc86a84003324d04cb5/create_report** to create report and add status you can see the types of